Create Retrieval-Augmented Generation using OpenAI API

 Get MLJAR Studio

 First of all, you will need to install MLJAR Studio - a powerful tool that allows you to code without much experience, it also saves a lot of time during programming.
-Without further ado, download MLJAR Studio here.
+Without further ado, download MLJAR Studio from our website.

 In case of problems with installation check out our tutorial.